Owner of SUV which caused explosives scare near Ambani's house found dead | Law-Order

 Crime Branch of Mumbai police had recorded Mansukh's statement in the case.
 Mansukh, who was in vehicle spare parts business, had said he had lodged a police complaint after the SUV was stolen.

-On Friday afternoon his family members approached Naupada Police Station in Thane saying he had gone missing.
+On Friday his family members approached Naupada Police Station in Thane saying he had gone missing.

+An accidental death report has been registered and probe is on, the Thane police official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)